Anyeade/chat-optima/docs/html-smart-update.md

 }
 ```

-## Smart Update Types

-The system supports multiple types of targeted changes:

-1. **Targeted Additions**: Add new HTML elements to specific locations
-2. **Targeted Modifications**: Update existing elements with improved markup
-3. **Improvement Suggestions**: General best-practice suggestions for elements
-4. **Hybrid Approaches**: Combinations of the above when appropriate

-Changes are categorized to help users understand their purpose:

-- **Accessibility**: Improvements for screen readers and keyboard navigation
-- **Performance**: Optimizations for faster loading and rendering
-- **SEO**: Enhancements for better search engine visibility
-- **Responsive**: Changes for better mobile and multi-device support
-- **Semantic**: Structural improvements using proper HTML5 elements
-- **Style**: Visual and layout improvements

 ## Usage

-To activate Smart Update Mode:

-1. Click the "HTML Smart Mode" button in the toolbar
-2. Make specific requests like:
-   - "Add a navigation bar with 5 menu items"
+To use the smart update feature, include one of the following phrases in your update request:
+- "smart update"
+- "search and replace"
+- "specific change"
+- "targeted update"

+Examples:
-   - "Change the hero section background to blue"
+- "Smart update: change the navigation bar background color to blue"
-   - "Make this page more accessible"
-   - "Fix the form layout on mobile devices"

-3. Review the generated suggestions by clicking the icons in the code editor
-4. Apply suggestions selectively by clicking "Apply Change" on each suggestion
+- "Smart update: add a new list item to the features section"
+- "Smart update: remove the contact form"

 ## Benefits

-- **Preserve Structure**: Keep the existing document structure intact
-- **Targeted Changes**: Make precise changes only where needed
-- **Selective Control**: Review and apply only the changes you want
-- **Intelligent Context**: System understands document patterns and maintains consistency
-- **Improved Quality**: More focused, higher-quality updates compared to full rewrites
 - **Performance**: Faster updates, especially for large HTML documents
+- **Efficiency**: Only changes what's needed, not the entire document
-- **Transparency**: Provides clear feedback about the update approach
+- **Transparency**: Shows the user when smart updates are being used
+- **Precision**: Makes targeted changes with minimal impact on the rest of the document

 ## Implementation Details

 The feature is implemented across several files:
-- `server.ts`: Contains the AI-powered logic for analysis and smart updates
+- `server.ts`: Contains the core logic for detecting and applying smart updates
-- `client.tsx`: Handles UI indicators and suggestion widgets
+- `client.tsx`: Handles UI indicators and user interactions
-- `suggestion.tsx`: Renders interactive suggestion components
 - `data-stream-handler.tsx`: Manages the event stream between server and client

-The smart update system uses:
-1. **AI-Based Analysis**: Determines the appropriate update approach based on request context and document structure
-2. **DOM Parsing**: Uses JSDOM to analyze and manipulate the document structure
-3. **Targeted Suggestions**: Generates specific, focused changes as interactive widgets
-4. **Context-Aware Processing**: Considers existing style patterns and document structure
+The smart update logic uses a schema-based approach to validate operations and applies them sequentially to ensure consistency.

 ## Best Practices and Common Issues